jona-tech/jona-tech/README.md

 Required technologies are: HTML5, CSS3 and JavaScript

-A live version of the website can be found here:
+* A live version of the website can be found here: https://jona-tech.github.io/musicians-quiz/

+* The repository can be found here: https://github.com/jona-tech/musicians-quiz

 ## Table of content